 There is a broad consensus in the literature that regional imbalance in infrastructure is a major reason behind the wide regional imbalance in growth and development in Indian states.
 We have analysed, in this paper, the role of possible factors influencing states' aggregate expenditure on infrastructure per capita as well as its two components, i.e. expenditure on economic and social infrastructure.
-The results reveal that financial capacity of the government, per capita income and past expenditure have significant positive effect on the aggregate infrastructure expenditure as well as both of its components: economic and social infrastructure, showing the possible existence of economies of scale.
+The results reveal that financial capacity of the government, per capita income and past expenditure have significant positive effect on the aggregate infrastructure expenditure as well as both of its components: economic and social infrastructure expenditure.
+Population density is found to have negative effect on the provision of economic infrastructure, showing the possible existence of economies of scale.
 Moreover, there appears to be an element of equity in government's provision of social infrastructure, as suggested by the negative relation between infrastructure index and expenditure.
-Further, political stability has positive effect on infrastructure expenditure while it has the opposite effect, especially on economic infrastructure, i.e. an increase in one state's expenditure is associated with the increase in its neighbouring states' expenditure.
+Further, political stability also figure in the provision of infrastructure expenditure while it has the opposite effect, especially on economic infrastructure, i.e. an increase in one state's expenditure is associated with the increase in its neighbouring states' expenditure.